Heaven on horseback!

 Part and parcel of the New Caledonian landscape, horses are a way of life for local bush cowboys (“stockmen”).
 It’s no surprise that there are a host of horseback activities for visitors, particularly on the Main Island.

 New Caledonia boasts a wealth of equestrian facilities, with fifteen or so in the North and South Provinces.
-In recent years, a quality rating scale similar to the French system has been established by the Regional Committee for Equestrian Tourism and the South Province.
+In recent years, a quality rating scale similar to the French system has been established by the Caledonian Committee for Equestrian Tourism and the South Province.

 Equestrian facilities are inspected and awarded a quality label: one, two or three horseshoes.
 The label provides trail riders with a guarantee of quality, safety and professional expertise.